Mobile Brigade Corps: Unit composition

 For some regional police headquarters, Pelopor detachments only consists up-to "C" Detachments only (3 battalions each).
 But for bigger regional police HQs such as the Jakarta Regional Metropolitan Police (Polda Metro Jaya), it consists up-to "D" Detachment with a total of four (4) detachments.
 Each Pelopor Detachment consists of 4 (four) Companies, and each Company consists of 3 (three) Platoons.
 The Gegana detachment is organized as a company in most police regions, but in larger ones is organized as a full battalion of two detachments and a headquarters company.

 In the 2020s, the regional organization was amended with regional divisional commands (Pasukan Brigade Mobil), under which each provincial brigade reports directly.
-The BRIMOB divisions are led by Police Brigadier Generals.
+The BRIMOB divisions are led by Police Brigadier Generals, and these divisional commanders report to the Commandant General BRIMOB.